calmsu/arcs/docs/faq.md

 #### What is keywording?
 Keywords are a very useful way to tag related resources and quickly tell a user about the resources.
 Keywords make it easier for users to search for a resource.

+Keywords are used in searching to make data-mining resources easier.
+Therefore it is essential that keywords are used consistently so that researchers can pull all relevant resources with one query.

 #### How do I use the search bar?
 Searching works based on a concept called facets.
 Facets are essentially specific points of data that you can filter in ARCS.
-For example, you can filter ARCS resources based on their [type].
-So you would search for "type:
+For example, you can filter ARCS resources based on their `type`.
+So you would search for `type`:
-Notebook".
+`Notebook`.
 You can view the table of facets you can use to filter ARCS resources under the [Search](searching) section.

 #### What is the difference between a Researcher and Senior Researcher?